- the ACT leads the nation in broadband connections with 68 per cent of dwellings plugged online via fat pipes in June

 Delta Modular System

 The Delta sofa system is designed on a 800 mm square unit which has sockets on each side to hold backs, arms, or tables.
-Modules can be temporally clipped together or perminatly bolted.
+Modules can be temporally clipped together or bolted.
 One unit makes a ottoman, clip on a backrest and you have a chair, add arms and you have an arm chair.
-Two modules with one back back at the end and one arm on the side makes a chaise longue, two backs at the back make a sofa.
+Two modules with one back back at the end and one arm on the side makes a chaise lounge, two backs at the back make a sofa.
 Add a module to the sofa to make a corner lounge.
 There are also small tables which can be plugged into the sockets.

 A typical package consists of two double module units forming a corner lounge and one module to make a matching arm chair.
 The clever part of the system is that you can change it around later, without the need for an tools.
-Several acquaintances have bought supposedly modular lounges only to find that the corner of the lounge is at the wrong end, or they would prefer to have two small units, but are unable to change it later as it has all be permanently assembled into one shape in the factory.
+Several friends have bought supposedly modular lounges only to find that the corner of the lounge is at the wrong end, or they would prefer to have two small units, but are unable to change it later as it has all be permanently assembled into one shape in the factory.
 The Delta arrives in bits and you put it together they way you want and can change it.

 Unlike a regular sofa bed, which has the mattress recessed under the seat, with the Delta, the seat is the mattress.
 The bed option consists of two metal bars with a right angle bend in them.
-These are used in place of the usual backrest connectors and allow the backrest to be laid flat to form a headrest of the bed.
+These are used in place of the usual backrest connectors and allow the backrest to be laid flat to extend the bed.
 Two modules and a back make a king length single bed.
 Four modules and two backrests make a double bed.
 While the sofa bed looks a bit ungainly when assembled, it is extremely comfortable.